LPS France

 1. Paraton@ir® takes care of:

-The element called "charger" is designed to accumulate natural ions in the "Central Inductive System" (patented).
+The element called the "charger" is designed to accumulate natural ions in the "Central Inductive System" (patented).

-This accumulation occurs as rapidly and in the same proportions as the rise in the ambient electric field generated by an upward tracer.
+This accumulation occurs as rapidly and in the same proportions as the increase in the ambient electric field generated by an updraft tracer.

 2. Paraton@ir® creates an electric field of considerable magnitude:

-At the same time, thanks to the "Central Inductive System" and the "Booster," the lightning rod with early streamer emission device Paraton@ir® creates a gigantic electric field with a charge opposite to that of the natural electric field present and stimulates the "Capture Head".
+At the same time, thanks to the "Central Inductive System" and the "Booster," the Paraton@ir early creates a gigantic electric field with a charge opposite to that of the natural electric field present and stimulates the "Capture Head."

-Depending on their number, the “Starting Poles” increase the effectiveness of the starting process tenfold.
+Depending on their number, the "Early Exploration Poles" increase the efficiency of the initiation tenfold.

 3. Lightning capture and conduction by the Paraton@irearly streamer emission lightning rod: